oneops/oneops.github.io/user/design/telegraf-component.md

 ---
 layout: user-doc
-title: SSH Keys Component
+title: Telegraf Component
 ---

-base component doc tbd

-## Attributes
+The _telegraf_ [component](./components.html) is available for all platforms.